Please ensure Javascript is enabled for purposes of website accessibility 2025 Consolidated Grants Program - SCCRTC

 Eligible Projects include a wide range of public street/road and highway, local roadway reconstruction/rehabilitation, bicycle, pedestrian, transit, transportation system management, transportation demand management and other projects.
 Additional information about each funding source, including eligible uses and activities, is provided in the Funding Program Summary.

 Eligible Applicants include Cities, the County of Santa Cruz, SCCRTC, Caltrans, Santa Cruz Metropolitan Transit District (METRO), University of California at Santa Cruz (UCSC) and other governmental agencies with a Master Agreement with Caltrans.
-Non-governmental and other entities interested in applying for funds are required to have a public agency sponsor that will be responsible for ensuring state and federal accounting and implementation requirements are met.
+Non-governmental organizations and other entities interested in applying for funds are required to have a public agency sponsor that will be responsible for ensuring state and federal accounting and implementation requirements are met.

 Schedule